elcorto/psweep/README.md

 This doesn't look like fun.
-It shows that the UUIDs (`_run_id` and `_pset_id`) are rarely meant to be used directly, but rather to programmatically link psets and runs to other data (as shown above in the "Save data on disk" example).
+It shows that the UUIDs (`_run_id` and `_pset_id`) are rarely meant to be used directly, but rather to programmatically link `pset`s and runs to other data (as shown above in the "Save data on disk" example).
 You can also use the integer IDs `_run_seq` and `_pset_seq` instead.
 But still, you need to know to which parameter values they correspond to.